carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 module, returning a "symbol not found" error.

 Now that we've built our symbol resolver, we're ready to add our module to the JIT.
-We do this by calling the CompileLayer's addModuleSet method [4]_.
-Since we only have a single Module and addModuleSet expects a collection, we will create a vector of modules and add our module as the only member.
-Since we have already typedef'd our ModuleHandleT type to be the same as the CompileLayer's handle type, we can return the handle from addModuleSet directly from our addModule method.
+We do this by calling the CompileLayer's addModule method.
+The addModule method returns an ``Expected<CompileLayer::ModuleHandle>``, since in more advanced JIT configurations it could fail.
+In our basic configuration we know that it will always succeed so we use the cantFail utility to assert that no error occurred, and extract the handle value.
+Since we have already typedef'd our ModuleHandle type to be the same as the CompileLayer's handle type, we can return the unwrapped handle directly.

 .. code-block:: c++